Advanced c interview questions and answers

 Why we have taken right most bit of mantissa_data bit one instead of zero?

-Exponent_data bit: 1000001 (Take first seven bit from left side)
+• Exponent_data bit: 1000001 (first seven bits from the left side)

-Exponent_sign bit: 0 (Take rightmost bit)
+• Exponent_sign bit: 0 (rightmost bit)

 How to check above memory representation is correct?